 The SCEF uses the Group Reporting Guard Time for a Monitoring Event Reporting for the group of UEs when the Monitoring Indication message is sent from the MME/SGSN to the SCEF.
 The SCEF sets the Group Reporting Guard Time for HSS less than the value for the SCEF received from SCS/AS in order to ensure to receive accumulated Monitoring Indication from HSS before the Group Reporting Guard Timer for SCEF is expired.

 3. The SCEF sends a Monitoring Request (External Identifier or MSISDN or External Group Identifier, SCEF ID, SCEF Reference ID, Monitoring Type, Maximum Number of Reports, Monitoring Duration, SCEF Reference ID for Deletion, Chargeable Party Identifier, Group Reporting Guard Time, MTC Provider Information) message to the HSS to configure the given Monitoring Event on the HSS and on the MME/SGSN, if required.
 If the External Group Identifier is included, External Identifier or MSISDN shall be ignored.
-For one-time Monitoring Request of Roaming Status, the SCEF does not indicate the Group Reporting Guard Time.
+For one-time Monitoring Request of Roaming Status and/or change of IMSI-IMEI(SV), the SCEF does not indicate the Group Reporting Guard Time.
+In addition, for Monitoring Request of Roaming Status and/or change of IMSI-IMEI(SV), the SCEF may identify the External Group Identifier as a Global Group Identifier.
+If the External Group is a Global Group, the SCEF shall include an indication of Global Group Identifier towards the HSS.

 NOTE 2: The MTC Provider Information in step 1 is an optional parameter.
 The SCEF should validate the provided MTC Provider Information and may override it to an SCEF selected MTC Provider Information based on configuration.
 How the SCEF determines the MTC Provider Information if not present in step 1 is left to implementation (e.g. based on the requesting SCS/AS).